shellburn-net/nether/README.md

 # .env
 user=foobar         - Specify linux user to be created inside the container (default: foobar). shared_dir=/data    - Specify shared dir to be attached to the container (default: /data)
-                      (if shared dir does not exists, it will be created!).
+                      (if shared dir does not exist, it will be created!).
 ```

 #### TODO